santhoshperfecto/PerfectoPython3Selenium4Appium2/README.md

 6. Set the unique identifier of your app(Applicable for mobile app testing only).

-7. Set other capabilities if required.

-8. Add your code as applicable.
+7. Add your code as applicable.

 **Executing the script**